 3. What is the best account to save for a house?

-A high interest savings account or a term deposit could be good places to store your hard-earned savings for a house deposit.
+A high-interest savings account or a term deposit can be good places to store your hard-earned savings for a home deposit.
+Look for a savings account paying good interest with no (or minimal) conditions to achieve it and preferably, with no or low fees.

 4. How can I save a house deposit fast?

-To fast track your house deposit savings, you may want to consider moving in with family or moving into a share house to save money on rent, and cut out non-essential spending.
-You could also consider investing some money in high-growth assets such as shares or ETFs, but keep in mind this could be a high-risk strategy since share markets can be very volatile in the short-term.
+There are many strategies to fast track your house deposit savings.
+Some of the big-ticket items include moving in with family or into a share house to save money on rent.
+It’s also imperative to examine your budget to see where you can cut non-essential spending.
+You could consider investing some money in high-growth assets such as shares or ETFs but keep in mind these investments come with higher risks than savings accounts and term deposits, particularly in the short term.

-5. How do I save for a house if I live paycheck to paycheck?
+5. How do I save for a house if I live payday to payday?

 Savings.com.au’s two cents

-If you’re applying for a home loan with a lower deposit, there’s a good chance you’ll need to show a short history of stringent savings habits worth up to 5% of the home’s value, although there are certain lenders out there who won’t need it.
+If you’re applying for a home loan with a lower deposit, there’s a good chance you’ll need to show a short history of strident savings habits totalling around 5% of the home’s value, although there are some lenders out there who won’t require it.

 Photo by Caleb George on Unsplash